JohnsonKuan/movie-rec-tags/README.md

   * I demonstrated that we can compute a user vector based on the average of movie vectors that the user has watched
   * I demonstrated that we can use this user vector to find similar movies based on cosine similarity
   * These similar movies are the recommendations to the user
+  * I generated recommendations based on movies that I like
+  * The recommendations were suprisingly good considering that I only used MovieLens tags